ski boot size chart

 Also, don’t forget about your socks.
 You won’t be skiing in your regular gym socks (at least, I hope not), so make sure to try your boots on with a proper pair of ski socks.
 They’re thinner than you might expect, so they can affect the fit.

 And one last thing: take your time.
 Don’t rush the process.
-Try on different pairs, walk around, flex in them, do a little jig if you want to.
+Try on different pairs, walk around, flex in them, and do a little jig if you want to.
 The more time you spend in them in the store, the less time you’ll spend on the slopes wondering why you didn’t opt for a size bigger or smaller.

 So, there you have it – the lowdown on how to make the ski boot size chart work for you.
 Because the only thing better than a fresh powder day with your perfect pair of powder skis is enjoying it with happy, comfortable feet.
-Next up, we’ll talk about some common mistakes to avoid when sizing your ski boots.
-So stick around, there’s more to come!

 Considerations for Children’s Ski Boot Sizing

-Oh, and before we call it a day, let’s not forget about the little shredders.
 Children’s ski boot sizing can be a whole new can of worms, but don’t worry, the ski boot size chart has got us covered here too.

 FAQ